johnfairh/Bebop/docs/options.md

   `custom_groups`.
 * `--exclude-unlisted-guides` controls visibility of guides not picked up by `custom_groups`.
+* `--topic-style` controls how topics are formed on each page:
+    * `logical` (default) is like the Apple docs, grouping items together by kind (eg. all properties together) and sorting them alphabetically.
+    * `source-order` is like Jazzy, preserving source-code order and using `MARK` comments to generate topic headings.
+    * `source-order-defs` does `source-order` for defs but `logical` for group pages.
 * `custom_defs` controls layout of individual type pages.
 See [below](#custom-defs).
 * `--apple-autolink` is on by default and enables autolinking of identifers